About our research

 Amongst other things, we have evaluated the effects of a person-centred approach in health care.
 Apart from the reduction of costs, significant positive effects from a patient perspective have been reported, as the care is tailored to each individual person, and his or her resources are considered and included.

-Approximately 100 national and international researchers from different fields of study join forces to work on different studies at GPCC.
+Approximately 200 national and international researchers from different fields of study join forces to work on different studies at GPCC.
 These studies mainly revolve around person-centred care, rehabilitation, and elderly care in patient groups with different conditions, as well as organisation of care, and issues related to the implementation of person-centred care.

 At GPCC, scientists from almost every faculty at the University of Gothenburg engage in interdisciplinary research.
 Experiences/symptoms of disease and ill health serve as a point of departure, and thus, a part of our research revolves around increasing understanding of the correlations between symptoms and organ dysfunctions, for example in cardiac and gastrointestinal disease.
 We also study how care and treatment can be improved through a person-centered approach, meaning that the patient’s narrative serves as a foundation for an agreement between the patient and health care professionals, regarding examinations and treatment.
 We also study how person-centred care can increase efficiency in health care.
 Furthermore, we work with the implementation of our results within health care.

-- Evaluation and measurement of person-centred care
+- Development, adaptation and evaluation of person-centred care

 Our research projects